Printmaking in guanajuato, mexico

 Printmaking participant // $1,365

-Cost includes: 7 nights lodging, 5 days in the studio with demos and instruction, printmaking paper, inks, blocks, and tools, breakfast everyday, lunch on studio days, and farewell lunch or dinner.
+Cost includes: 7 nights of lodging, 5 days of studio time with demos and personalized instruction, printmaking paper, inks, blocks, and tools, daily breakfast, lunch on studio days, and a farewell lunch or dinner.

 Non-printmaking participant // $525

-This is perfect folks who would like to travel with their partner or friend, but do not want to participate in the workshop.
-The price is for double occupancy only (shared room with partner/friend) and you must be with someone attending the workshop.
+This option is ideal for those who would like to travel with a partner or friend but do not wish to participate in the workshop.
+The price is for double occupancy (shared room with your companion), and you must be accompanying someone enrolled in the workshop.

-Cost includes: 7 night lodging, breakfast everyday, lunch on studio days, and farewell lunch or dinner.
+Cost includes: 7 nights of lodging, daily breakfast, lunch on studio days, and a farewell lunch or dinner.

 MANDEE SCHROER & HUGO ANAYA

-Mandee has a BFA and MFA in Fine Arts and is a printmaker & painter who currently lives and works in Portland, Oregon.
-She teaches painting and drawing at Portland State & Clackamas Community College.
-Mandee has also led PSU students and private groups to Italy and Mexico since 2012.
+Mandee holds both a BFA and an MFA in Fine Arts and is a skilled printmaker and painter based in Portland, Oregon.
+She currently teaches painting and drawing at Portland State University and Clackamas Community College.
+Since 2012, Mandee has also led students and private groups on artistic journeys to Italy and Mexico, combining her passion for teaching with her love of travel and cultural immersion.

-Hugo, a Guanajuato native, is a printmaker, chef and owner/host of Alma del Sol & Hotel Color Bed & Breakfasts in Guanajuato.
-Hugo studied Fine Arts at Portland State University, and lived in Portland, Oregon for 18 years.
+Hugo, a native of Guanajuato, is a talented printmaker, chef, and the owner/host of Alma del Sol and Hotel Color Bed & Breakfasts in Guanajuato.
+He studied Fine Arts at Portland State University and spent 18 years living in Portland, Oregon, before returning to his hometown.

-The workshop is co-taught by Mandee & Hugo, and both will be present every day in the studio to assist with your projects.
+The workshop is co-taught by Mandee and Hugo, both of whom will be present every day in the studio to provide personalized guidance and support for your creative projects.

 Printmaking ITINERARY